-- Permit only experienced and trained people to operate pneumatic tools. - Inspect each tool before connecting it to the air supply: - Check tool safety mechanisms if appicable. - o Tighten all screws and cylinder caps securely. - Check for correct air supply and pressure before connecting a tool. - Check that the tool is correctly and securely connected to the air supply hose, in good working order, and has a fully operating safety mechanism before using. - Equip tools with a work-contacting element that limits the contact area to one that is as small as practical. - Make sure that the mechanical linkage between work-contacting element and trigger is enclosed. - Review the manufacturer's instructions before using a tool. - Wear safety glasses, goggles, or a face shield (with safety glasses or goggles) and, where necessary, safety shoes or boots and hearing protection. - Post warning signs where pneumatic tools are used.
-Set up screens or shields in areas where nearby workers may be exposed to flying fragments, chips, dust, and excessive noise. - Ensure that the compressed air supplied to the tool is clean and dry. - Dust, moisture, and corrosive fumes can damage a tool. - An in-line regulator filter and lubricator increases tool life. - Keep tools clean and lubricated, and maintain them according to the manufacturers' instructions. - Use only the attachments that the manufacturer recommends for the tools you are using. - Be careful to prevent hands, feet, or body from injury in case the machine slips or the tool breaks. - Reduce physical fatigue by supporting heavy tools with a counter-balance wherever possible.
+- Permit only experienced and trained people to operate pneumatic tools. - Inspect each tool before connecting it to the air supply: - Check tool safety mechanisms if applicable. - o Tighten all screws and cylinder caps securely.

+- Check that the tool is correctly and securely connected to the air supply hose, in good working order, and has a fully operating safety mechanism before using. - Equip tools with a work-contacting element that limits the contact area to one that is as small as practical. - Make sure that the mechanical linkage between work-contacting element and trigger is enclosed. - Review the manufacturer's instruction before using a tool. - Wear safety glasses or goggles, or a face shield (with safety glasses or goggles), and, where necessary, safety shoes or boots, and hearing protection. - Post warning signs where pneumatic tools are used.
+Set up screens or shields in areas where nearby workers may be exposed to flying fragments, chips, dust, and excessive noise. - Ensure that the compressed air supplied to the tool is clean and dry. - o Dust, moisture, and corrosive fumes can damage a tool. - o An in-line regulator filter and lubricator increase tool life. - Keep tools clean and lubricated and maintain them according to the manufacturers' instructions. - Use only the attachments that the manufacturer recommends for the tools you are using.